About Hominy

 Category Overview

-Grains are generally scarce in lysine and a decent source of arginine, which makes them less beneficial for people with herpes.
+Grains are generally scarce in lysine and a good source of arginine, which makes them less beneficial for people with herpes.
 That said, some grains are better than others in terms of their lysine to arginine ratio.
 Quinoa, amaranth, buckwheat, and seitan are some of the grains that have more lysine than arginine, or at least a balanced ratio.
 These grains can be included in a healthy diet, as they also provide fiber, iron, and antioxidants.Practical Recommendations

-Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
-This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.
+A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
+This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.

 L-lysine supplementation is one of the most widely used dietary interventions for herpes management.
 Clinical studies suggest a daily dose of 1,000–3,000mg can reduce outbreak frequency.
 If your diet is already rich in lysine-heavy foods like fish, eggs, and dairy, supplements can further tip the amino acid balance in your favour — particularly during high-stress periods when outbreak risk increases.